L-LYR/tinykv/doc/project2-RaftKV.md

 To be noted, error handling is an important part of passing the test.
 You may have already noticed that there are some errors defined in `proto/proto/errorpb.proto` and the error is a field of the gRPC response.
 Also, the corresponding errors which implements `error` interface are defined in `kv/raftstore/util/error.go`, so you can use them as a return value of functions.

-These error are mainly related with Region.
+These errors are mainly related with Region.
 So it is also a member of `RaftResponseHeader` of `RaftCmdResponse`.
-When proposaling a request or applying a command, there may be some errors.
+When proposing a request or applying a command, there may be some errors.
 If that, you should return the raft command response with the error, then the error will be further passed to gRPC response.
 You can use `BindErrResp` provided in `kv/raftstore/cmd_resp.go` to convert these errors to errors defined in `errorpb.proto` when returning the response with error.

 In this stage, you may consider these errors, and others will be processed in project3:

 - ErrNotLeader: the raft command is proposed on a follower. so use it to let client try other peers.
-- ErrStaleCommand: It may due to leader changes that some logs are not committed and overrided with new leaders’ logs.
-But client doesn’t know that and is still waiting for the response.
+- ErrStaleCommand: It may due to leader changes that some logs are not committed and overridden with new leaders’ logs.
+But client doesn't know that and is still waiting for the response.
 So you should return this to let client knows and retries the command again.

 > Hints:
 >
 > - `PeerStorage` implements the `Storage` interface of  Raft module, you should use the provided method  `SaveRaftReady()` to persist the Raft related states.
 > - Use `WriteBatch` in `engine_util` to make multiple writes atomically, for example, you need to make sure to apply the committed entries and update the applied index in one write batch.
 > - Use `Transport` to send raft messages to other peers, it’s in the `GlobalContext`,
-> - The server should not complete a get RPC if it is not part of a majority and do not has up-to-date data.
+> - The server should not complete a get RPC if it is not part of a majority and do not have up-to-date data.
 You can just put the get operation into the raft log, or implement the optimization for read-only operations that is described in Section 8 in the Raft paper.
-> - Do not forget to update and persist the apply state when applying the log entries.
+> - Do not forget to update and persist the applied state when applying the log entries.
 > - You can apply the committed Raft log entries in an asynchronous way just like TiKV does.
 It’s not necessary, though a big challenge to improve performance.
 > - Record the callback of the command when proposing, and return the callback after applying.
 > - For the snap command response, should set badger Txn to callback explicitly.